DYKR: History

 In 2020, DCG Radio-TV Network acquired the frequency from Exodus.
 In early 2022, Yes2Health Advertising took over the station's operations and began its test broadcast as XFM, carrying a news and music format.
 XFM Bacolod officially launched on April 4, 2022.

-On November 18, 2024, the station transferred its studio from MFC Bldg. in Lacson St. to Brgy.
-Taculing. and on the same day, it began simulcasting on SBN-owned 90.3 FM.
+On November 18, 2024, the station transferred from MFC Bldg. in Lacson St. to Brgy.
+Taculing.

-After XFM Bacolod shifted its fully operations to 90.3 FM on July 18, 2025, the station was downgraded to a mirror feed of 90.3 XFM.
+On July 18, 2025, after XFM Bacolod shifted its operations to 90.3 FM, the frequency was downgraded to a mirror feed of the latter.

+In April 2026, after XFM Bacolod shifted its operations to 103.9 FM, the frequency was kept as a mirror feed of the latter, along with 90.3 FM.